Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Symptoms and outcomes of focal pneumonia differ from the described bittern of clinical manifestations of lobar (lobar) inflammation of the lung, which is largely due to the peculiarities of the pathogenesis and morphological changes of both clinical and morphological variants of pneumonia.
+The symptoms and outcomes of focal pneumonia differ from the clinical manifestations of lobar (croupous) pneumonia described above, which is largely due to the peculiarities of the pathogenesis and morphological changes of both clinical and morphological variants of pneumonia.

 Clinical features

-First, with focal pneumonia, the inflammatory process is usually limited to a lobule or lung segment.
-Often, pneumonic lesions may merge, capturing a larger portion of the lobe of the lung or even the whole lobe.
+Firstly, with focal pneumonia, the inflammatory process is usually limited to a lobe or segment of the lung.
+Often, pneumonic foci can merge, capturing a more significant part of the lung lobe or even the entire lobe.
 In these cases, they speak of confluent focal pneumonia.
 It is characteristic that, unlike lobar (croupous) pneumonia, the pleura is involved in the inflammatory process only with superficial localization or confluent focal pneumonia.

-Secondly, in contrast to the lobar (croupous) pneumonia, focal pneumonia, as a rule, is not accompanied by immediate-type hypersensitivity; more typical are normergicheskie and hyperergic reactions of the body.
-This feature probably determines a less violent, gradual formation of the inflammatory focus and a much smaller violation of vascular permeability than with croupous inflammation.
+Secondly, unlike lobar (croupous) pneumonia, focal pneumonia is usually not accompanied by immediate hypersensitivity; normergic and hyperergic reactions of the body are more typical.
+This feature probably determines the less violent, gradual formation of the inflammatory focus and a significantly smaller violation of vascular permeability than with lobar inflammation.

-Thirdly, due to less severe violations of vascular permeability in the inflammatory focus, the exudate in focal pneumonia contains only a small amount of fibrin and in most cases is in the nature of a serous or mucopurulent exudate.
-For the same reason, there are no conditions for a massive release of red blood cells into the lumen of the alveoli.
+Thirdly, due to the lesser severity of vascular permeability disorders in the inflammation focus, the exudate in focal pneumonia contains only a small amount of fibrin and in most cases has the character of serous or mucopurulent exudate.
+For the same reason, there are no conditions for a massive release of erythrocytes into the lumen of the alveoli.

-Fourth, focal pneumonia almost always has the character of bronchopneumonia, in which the bronchial mucosa (bronchitis) is first involved in the inflammatory process, only after this the inflammation passes to the lung parenchyma and pneumonia is formed.
-This is another important feature: with focal pneumonia, a significant amount of serous or mucopurulent exudate is found directly in the lumen of the airways, which contributes to more or less pronounced violations of bronchial permeability both at the level of respiratory bronchioles and at the level of larger bronchi.
+Fourthly, focal pneumonia almost always has the character of bronchopneumonia, in which the inflammatory process initially involves the bronchial mucosa (bronchitis), only after which the inflammation passes to the lung parenchyma and pneumonia is formed.
+Hence another important feature: in focal pneumonia, a significant amount of serous or mucopurulent exudate is contained directly in the lumen of the airways, which contributes to more or less pronounced disturbances of bronchial patency both at the level of the respiratory bronchioles and at the level of larger bronchi.

-Finally, fifthly, the relatively slow spread of inflammation within the affected segment leads to the fact that certain parts of it are at different stages of the inflammatory process.
-While in one group of alveoli only hyperemia and edema of the interalveolar walls are revealed (the stage of hyperemia), other groups of alveoli are already completely filled with exudate (stage of hepatitis).
-Such a motley morphological picture of the focus of inflammation with uneven compaction of the lung tissue, which is very characteristic of bronchopneumonia, is complemented by the presence of micro-tectonic sites caused by impaired permeability of the predominantly small bronchi.
-Thus, focal pneumonia as a whole is not characterized by the staging of inflammation, detected in some patients with lobar (lobar) pneumonia.
+Finally, fifthly, the relatively slow spread of inflammation within the affected segment results in its individual areas being at different stages of the inflammatory process.
+While one group of alveoli shows only hyperemia and edema of the interalveolar walls (hyperemia stage), other groups of alveoli are already completely filled with exudate (hepatization stage).
+Such a motley morphological picture of the inflammation focus with uneven compaction of the lung tissue, which is very characteristic of bronchopneumonia, is supplemented by the presence of areas of microatelectasis caused by obstruction of mainly small bronchi.
+Thus, focal pneumonia as a whole is not characterized by the staging of inflammation found in some patients with lobar (croupous) pneumonia.

 The clinical and morphological variant of focal pneumonia is distinguished by the following pathogenetic and morphological features:

-- Relatively small length of the inflammatory focus, exciting one or several lobules or a segment of the lung.
-The exception is drain pneumonia, which captures significant portions of the lobe of the lung or even the whole lobe.
+- A relatively small extent of the inflammatory focus, capturing 1 or several lobes or a segment of the lung.
+The exception is confluent pneumonia, capturing significant parts of the lung lobe or even the entire lobe.

-- Focal pneumonia is accompanied by a normergic or hyperergic reaction of the body, which determines the slower formation of the inflammatory focus and moderate violation of vascular permeability.
+- Focal pneumonia is accompanied by a normergic or hyperergic reaction of the body, which determines a slower formation of the inflammatory focus and a moderate violation of vascular permeability.

-- Involvement in the inflammatory process of the bronchi (bronchitis), which is accompanied by impaired patency of both small and (more rarely) larger bronchi.
+- Involvement of the bronchi in the inflammatory process (bronchitis), which is accompanied by obstruction of both small and (less commonly) larger bronchi.

-- The absence of a clear phasic inflammatory process, characteristic of lobar pneumonia.
+- The absence of clear staging of the inflammatory process, characteristic of lobar pneumonia.

-These features of the pathogenesis largely determine the clinical manifestations of focal pneumonia (bronchopneumonia).
-Nevertheless, it should be remembered that the biological properties of pathogens of pneumonia and some other factors also have a significant impact on the clinical picture of this disease.
+These features of pathogenesis largely determine the clinical manifestations of focal pneumonia (bronchopneumonia).
+However, it should be remembered that the biological properties of pneumonia pathogens and some other factors also have a significant impact on the clinical picture of this disease.

-In contrast to lobar (lobar) pneumonia, the onset of bronchopneumonia is more gradual and extended in time.
-Often, focal pneumonia occurs as a complication of acute respiratory viral infection, acute or acute exacerbation of chronic bronchitis.
-For several days, the patient noted an increase in body temperature to 38.0-38.5 ° C, runny nose, lacrimation, cough with separation of mucous or mucopurulent sputum, malaise and general weakness, which is regarded as a manifestation of acute tracheobronchitis or ARVI.
+Unlike lobar pneumonia, the onset of bronchopneumonia is more gradual and prolonged.
+Often, focal pneumonia occurs as a complication of acute respiratory viral infection, acute or exacerbation of chronic bronchitis.
+Over the course of several days, the patient notes an increase in body temperature to 38.0-38.5°C, runny nose, lacrimation, cough with mucous or mucopurulent sputum, malaise and general weakness, which is regarded as a manifestation of acute tracheobronchitis or acute respiratory viral infection.

-Against this background, it is very difficult to establish the beginning of bronchopneumonia.
-Nevertheless, the ineffectiveness of the therapy carried out over several days, the increase in intoxication, the appearance of dyspnea and tachycardia, or the new “wave” of body temperature rise suggest the onset of focal pneumonia.
+Against this background, it is very difficult to establish the onset of bronchopneumonia.
+However, the ineffectiveness of therapy conducted over several days, the increase in intoxication, the appearance of shortness of breath and tachycardia, or a new "wave" of increased body temperature make us assume the occurrence of focal pneumonia.

-The patient's cough and separation of mucopurulent or purulent sputum increases, body temperature rises to 38.0-39.0 ° C (rarely higher), weakness increases, headache worsens appetite.
+The patient's cough and secretion of mucopurulent or purulent sputum intensify, body temperature rises to 38.0-39.0°C (rarely higher), weakness increases, headaches worsen, and appetite worsens.

-Chest pain associated with involvement in the inflammatory process of the pleura (dry pleurisy), appear only in some patients with superficial location of the center or the presence of confluent focal pneumonia.
-However, even in these cases, pleural pain usually does not reach such an intensity, which is observed in lobar (lobar) pneumonia.
-The pain increases or appears with deep breathing; its localization corresponds to the defeat of certain areas of the parietal pleura.
-In some cases (with the defeat of the diaphragmatic pleura), abdominal pain associated with breathing may occur.
+Chest pain associated with the involvement of the pleura in the inflammatory process (dry pleurisy) occurs only in some patients with a superficial location of the lesion or the presence of confluent focal pneumonia.
+However, even in these cases, pleural pain usually does not reach the intensity observed in lobar (croupous) pneumonia.
+The pain intensifies or appears with deep breathing; its localization corresponds to the lesion of certain areas of the parietal pleura.
+In some cases (with damage to the diaphragmatic pleura), abdominal pain associated with breathing may occur.

 Physical examination

-On examination, the hyperemia of the cheeks is determined, perhaps a slight cyanosis of the lips, an increased humidity of the skin.
-Sometimes there is a significant pallor of the skin, which is explained by severe intoxication and reflex increase in the tone of peripheral vessels.
+During examination, hyperemia of the cheeks, possibly slight cyanosis of the lips, and increased moisture of the skin are determined.
+Sometimes significant pallor of the skin is noted, which is explained by severe intoxication and a reflex increase in the tone of the peripheral vessels.

-When examining the chest lag in the act of breathing on the affected side is detected only in some patients, mainly in persons with confluent focal pneumonia.
+When examining the chest, a delay in the act of breathing on the affected side is detected only in some patients, mainly in those with confluent focal pneumonia.

-With percussion over the lesion, a dull percussion sound is detected, although with a small extent of the inflammatory focus or a deep location of it, the percussion of the lungs is uninformative.
+Percussion over the lesion reveals a dull percussion sound, although if the inflammatory focus is small in size or deep in location, percussion of the lungs is uninformative.

-The greatest diagnostic value is auscultation of the lungs.
-Most often, a marked weakening of respiration is determined over the lesion area, due to a violation of bronchial patency and the presence of multiple microatelectases in the focus of inflammation.
-As a result, the sound vibrations generated by the passage of air through the glottis through the trachea and (partially) the main bronchi do not reach the surface of the chest, creating the effect of weakening breathing.
-The presence of violations of the bronchial patency explains the fact that even with confluent focal bronchopneumonia, pathological bronchial respiration is not heard as often as with lobar (lobar) pneumonia.
+Auscultation of the lungs is of the greatest diagnostic value.
+Most often, a pronounced weakening of breathing is determined over the affected area, caused by a violation of bronchial patency and the presence of multiple microatelectases in the inflammation focus.
+As a result, sound vibrations formed when air passes through the glottis, along the trachea and (partially) the main bronchi, do not reach the surface of the chest, creating the effect of weakening breathing.
+The presence of bronchial patency disorders explains the fact that even with confluent focal bronchopneumonia, pathological bronchial breathing is not heard as often as with lobar (croupous) pneumonia.

-In rare cases, when bronchopneumonia has developed against the background of chronic obstructive bronchitis, and the center of inflammation is located deeply, during auscultation, you can listen to hard breathing caused by a narrowing of the bronchi located outside the pneumonic focus.
+In rare cases, when bronchopneumonia has developed against the background of chronic obstructive bronchitis, and the inflammation site is located deep, harsh breathing can be heard during auscultation, caused by narrowing of the bronchi located outside the pneumonic site.

-The most striking and reliable auscultatory sign of focal bronchopneumonia is the definition of finely moist moist sonorous (consonant) wheezing.
-They are heard locally over the area of inflammation and are due to the presence of inflammatory exudate in the airways.
-Small, moist, sonorous wheezes are heard mainly throughout the entire inhalation.
+The most striking and reliable auscultatory sign of focal bronchopneumonia is the detection of fine-bubble moist sonorous (consonant) wheezing.
+They are heard locally over the area of inflammation and are caused by the presence of inflammatory exudate in the airways.
+Fine-bubble moist sonorous wheezing is heard mainly throughout the entire inhalation.

-Finally, in some cases, when pleural leaflets are involved in the inflammatory process, you can hear the pleural friction noise.
+Finally, in some cases, when the pleural sheets are involved in the inflammatory process, pleural friction noise can be heard.

-The most significant differences between the two clinical and morphological variants of pneumonia: lobar (lobar) and focal pneumonia (bronchopneumonia).
+The most significant differences between the two clinical and morphological variants of pneumonia: lobar (croupous) and focal pneumonia (bronchopneumonia).

-Comparative characteristics of lobar (lobar) and focal pneumonia
+Comparative characteristics of lobar (croupous) and focal pneumonia

 Focal bronchopneumonia |